10 things to know about 'Flying Sikh' Milkha Singh

 #8

-A national holiday was announced by then Prime Minister of India Jawaharlal Nehru to celebrate "Flying Sikh" when Milkha Singh requested the Prime Minister for a national holiday after he won gold in the 1958 Commonwealth games.
+A National holiday was announced by then Prime Minister of India Jawaharlal Nehru to celebrate "Flying Sikh".

 #9

-Milkha Singh donated all his medals back to the nation, and it is kept at the sports museum in Patiala for the public to see.
+Milkha Singh donated all his medals back to the nation, and it is kept at the sports museum in Patiala for the public.

 #10

-We all knew about the movie "Bhaag Milkha Bhaag", but what we don't know is Milkha Singh charged only one rupee from the film-makes but put up a clause stating a share of profits should be given to the Milkha Singh Charitable Trust.
+For "Bhaag Milkha Bhaag", Milkha Singh charged only one rupee and put up a clause stating a share of profits should be given to the Milkha Singh Charitable Trust.